Radio Hospitals Blackburn Playlist: Songs Played Today

 with .

-The Four Pennies with Juliet.
-From the 15th May 1964 number 1 for 1 week
+The Honeycombs with Have I The Right.
+From the 21st August 1964 number 1 for 2 weeks

 with .